Wayzware/Grade-Calculator2/README.md

-# Grade-Calculator
+# Grade Calculator 2
-Jacob's Grade Calculator
+Wayzata20's Grade Calculator

-Currently being updated to version 3.0.0
+Currently in Alpha 0.0.1

+If you notice any bugs, please report them in issues!